CodecoolGlobal/breadth-first-search-java-LaszloNagy85/README.md

 # BFS-JavaEE

-See instructions in Canvas
+## Breath-First search implementation

+This project is about to pratice, how to create BFS algorithm.